-- 7.1.
+7.1.
 LICENSED REQUIRED.
-On and after July 1, 1989, it shall be unlawful for any person to act as an auctioneer or to advertise or to assume to act as an auctioneer within this state without a license issued by the Auctioneers Licensing Board. - 7.2.
-LICENSE NOT REQUIRED. - 7.2.1.
+On and after July 1, 1989, it shall be unlawful for any person to act as an auctioneer or to advertise or to assume to act as an auctioneer within this state without a license issued by the Auctioneers Licensing Board.

+7.2.
+LICENSE NOT REQUIRED.

+7.2.1.
 AUCTIONING OWN GOODS.
 An individual is not required to be a licensed auctioneer to auction his own goods.
-When one is auctioning his/her own

-- goods without a license that person must have a legal interest in all merchandise to be sold as one's "own goods".
-Consignment goods are not considered one's "own goods". - 7.2.2.
-Court Ordered or Public Authority: An auctioneer license is not required to conduct an auction under the direction of a public authority, pursuant to a judicial order or decree, or a sale by law required to be at auction. - 7.2.3.
-Nonprofit Organization: An auctioneer license is not required for an auction conducted by or for a nonprofit organization - 7.2.4.
-Livestock Auction: An auctioneer license is not required for an individual who conducts the auction of livestock at a livestock auction facility. - 7.2.5.
-Internet Auction: An auctioneer license is not required to conduct an auction over the internet by means of a website dedicated primarily to conducting auctions. - 7.3.
-EMERGENCY AUCTIONEER.
-When an auctioneer or auction house owner exhausts all efforts to hire a licensed auctioneer and is unable to hire a licensed auctioneer, the auctioneer or auction house owner may employ an unlicensed emergency auctioneer for a period of ninety (90) days. - 7.3.1.
-NOTIFICATION.
-The auctioneer or auction house owner must contact the Board immediately and provide them with the name and contact information of the emergency auctioneer.
-The auctioneer or auction house owner shall submit a written statement to the Board that the unlicensed emergency auctioneer has been advised that that he must make application for licensure and pay fees for the next testing date.

-7.3.2.
-LICENSE REQUIRED.
-After 90 days, the emergency auctioneer must meet all provisions of Ark.
-Code Ann. §17-17-101 et seq.
+When one is auctioning his or her own goods without a license that person must have a legal interest in all merchandise to be sold as one's "own goods" and be able to immediately deliver possession of the goods.
+Consignment goods are not considered one's "own goods".

+7.2.2.
+Court Ordered or Public Authority: An auctioneer license is not required to conduct an auction under the direction of a public authority, pursuant to a judicial order or decree, or a sale by law required to be at auction.

+7.2.3.
+Nonprofit Organization: An auctioneer license is not required for an auction conducted by or for a nonprofit organization

+7.2.4.
+Livestock Auction: An auctioneer license is not required for an individual who conducts the auction of livestock at a livestock auction facility.

+7.2.5.
+Internet Auction: An auctioneer license is not required to conduct an auction over the internet by means of a website dedicated primarily to conducting auctions if:

+7.2.5.1.
+The person conducting the auction is licensed as a used motor vehicle dealer and the property auction is within the scope of the license; or

+7.2.5.2.
+The owner of an e-commerce website or online marketplace that facilitates or provides consumer-to-consumer or business-to-consumer sales through the website or online marketplace and provides buyer and seller protections to the participants.